Amanda Holden: Personal life

-In 1992 while they were both appearing in The Sound of Music Holden dated George Asprey.
+In 1992, while they were both appearing in The Sound of Music, Holden dated George Asprey.
 She married the comedian Les Dennis in June 1995 at St. Andrew's Church, Richmond Hill in Bournemouth, Dorset.
 The couple separated temporarily in 2000 after Holden's affair with actor Neil Morrissey.
 Holden and Dennis separated permanently in December 2002 and divorced in 2003.
 Around this time, she alleged that she was sexually assaulted by an "unnamed famous comedian" at a public event.

-On 20 January 2006, Holden gave birth to her first child, a daughter, Alexa Louise Florence, conceived with her then fiancé, Chris Hughes.
+On 20 January 2006, Holden gave birth to her first child, a daughter, conceived with her then fiancé, Chris Hughes.
 She married Hughes at St Margaret's Church, Babington, near Frome, Somerset, on 10 December 2008, followed by a reception at Babington House, with former Formula One racing driver David Coulthard acting as best man.
 After a miscarriage in 2010, she suffered the stillbirth of their son at seven months in February 2011.
-On 23 January 2012, despite medical complications, she gave birth to their third child, a second daughter, Hollie Rose.
+On 23 January 2012, despite medical complications, she gave birth to their third child, a second daughter.

 Holden and Hughes reside in Cobham, Surrey, having moved there from Richmond, London in December 2023.
 Holden also owns a cottage in Sarsden, near Chipping Norton, Oxfordshire which she has been renovating since September 2017.

 In December 2016, Holden's ancestry was the subject of a BBC programme in the Who Do You Think You Are? series.
 The investigation discovered that her Cornish 5x great-grandfather, Collin Thomas, served a year's imprisonment after breaking his apprenticeship as a cordwainer by enlisting in the Royal Navy and leaving the United Kingdom aged 15.
 Ten years later, while serving in the British Army after the Peninsular War, he met and married a French woman and began a family near Bordeaux, France, then moved his wife and eldest children back to Great Britain.
 Holden also learned that her grandfather Frank Holden was aboard the RMS Lancastria when it was bombed by the Wehrmacht in June 1940 outside the port of Saint-Nazaire.

 In June 2010, Holden campaigned to keep a Sainsbury's supermarket out of Bishop's Waltham.
 Some residents of her hometown then accused her of a double standard in November 2010 when she signed a deal to appear in advertisements for Tesco, another UK supermarket chain.

 Holden supports Premier League football club Everton F.C., attending home and away games when her schedule allows.
 She is a pescetarian.